Location: Cecropia, Greece

 Program: Single Family Residence

-Cecropia House sits in a rural area of western Greece, facing the Ionian Sea and its islands.
-A dramatic landscape defines the site, as a large rocky mountain descends directly into the water and creates an intense natural setting.
+Cecropia House is situated in a rural area of western Greece.
+It faces the Ionian Sea and its islands.
+The property’s uniqueness derives from the dramatic landscape behind it.
+A large rocky mountain slides into the water, creating an extreme natural scenery.

-Local stone forms the rear of the house and reflects the material language of the nearby ancient town.
-This stone volume anchors the hillside and accommodates all service areas.
-A steel structure completes the remaining volume.
-Finished in silver tones, it blends with the surrounding mountains and gives the house a timeless character.
-A gradual stair follows the natural slope and leads to the central courtyard.
-Circulation flows continuously from the mountain down to the sea, just as light and air move freely through the spaces.
+The back of the house is crafted from local stone.
+This material reflects the construction of the nearby ancient town.
+The stone volume anchors the hillside behind it.
+It also contains all the service areas of the residence.
+The remaining structure is made of steel.
+Silver paint finishes the steel surfaces.
+These tones blend with the surrounding mountains and lend the building a timeless quality.
+A gradual stairway follows the natural slope of the site.
+It leads down to the central courtyard.
+Circulation flows from the mountain to the ocean.
+Natural light and air follow the same path.

-The sustainable strategy places all technical systems at the top of the property, where flat terrain allows efficient installation.
-The design carefully weaves together the plateau, the existing well, and the optimal cliff‑edge position.
-This upper area hosts a horizontal geothermal system and photovoltaic panels integrated into the landscape.
-A simple carport provides shaded summer parking and minimizes visual impact.
-Utilities run discreetly along the concrete steps.
-Throughout the process, the design preserves the natural landscape without disturbance.
+Our sustainable approach involved placing all systems at the top of the property.
+Here, the land is flat and allows efficient installation.
+The challenge was to weave together the flat area, the well, and the optimal position on the cliff.
+This flat area accommodates a horizontal geothermal system.
+It also supports photovoltaic panels integrated into the landscape.
+A simple carport provides summer parking and minimizes visual impact.
+Utilities are routed along the concrete steps.
+The existing natural landscape remains undisturbed.